jonbarrow/CemUI/README.md

 **IMPORTANT:** This is the in-development version of CemUI 2.0!
 Nothing here is stable.

 # **DOWNLOAD LINK NOTICE:**
 ## It has come to my attention that the site http://emucr.com is redistributing CemUI via it's own servers!
 DO NOT DOWNLOAD CEMUI FROM THAT SITE!
 I _CANNOT_ promise it will be safe!
 I have already commented on the post asking for it to be removed or editted to direct back to this repo!
-I did NOT approve of their redistribution!
+I did NOT approve of their redistribution! - RedDucks

 ## How can I help? / I have a suggestion!
 We always welcome suggestions and Pull Requests!
 This program is written in NodeJS and packaged with Electron.
 This means that anyone with experience in JavaScript, Node, html, css, and C++ can contribute just fine!
 With Node, C++ users can contribute as well, due to Node supporting C++ modules, and will be packaged by Electron just fine!